Keyboard shortcuts

 Some brief examples

-Here we instead look at some simple examples of type erasing and downcasting concrete types directly.
+Here we look at some simple examples of type erasing and downcasting concrete types directly.

 The basics